 - Encourage drinking fluids during timeouts and breaks

 - Encourage drinking from their own fluid container and avoid sharing with others

 - Encourage the ability to drink whenever they want and not to wait until they are told to take a break

-- Adjust fluid needs during practice according to the weather, amount of equipment worn, and practice duration and intensity.
+- Adjust fluid needs during practice according to the weather, the amount of equipment worn, and practice duration and intensity.

 Post-exercise hydration should aim to correct any fluid lost during the practice and help the body to recover from the sports activity:

-- Within the first 30 minutes after exercise, drink chocolate milk or specially formulated sports drink containing protein and carbohydrates such as Gatorade G3 Recover.
-Not only do they hydrate but, the protein helps the body recover from exercise by enhancing muscle repair, and the carbohydrate replenish glycogen stores in muscles, which are a source of fuel during prolonged exercise of an hour or more.
+- Within the first 30 minutes after exercise, drink chocolate milk or a specially formulated sports drink containing protein and carbohydrates such as Gatorade G3 Recover.
+Not only do they hydrate but, the protein helps the body recover from exercise by enhancing muscle repair, and the carbohydrate replenishes glycogen stores in muscles, which are a source of fuel during prolonged exercise of an hour or more.